CatTastic23/SoloLearn-Training/Data Science/Data Analysis/ProjectTwo.md

 # Data Science - Reshape
 ## Task
 * Given a list of numbers and the number of rows(r), reshape the list into 2-dimensional array.
-Notw that r divide the length of the list evenly.
+Note that r divide the length of the list evenly.

 ## Input Format
 * First line: an integer (r) indicating the number of rows of the 2-dimensional array